-1. Close the window twice until it reaches the resistance and let it reverse.

-- 2. Close the window a third time to the resistance.
+- 1. Close the window twice until it reaches the resistance and let it reverse. - 2.
+Close the window a third time to the resistance.
 The anti-trap function is disabled and you cannot close the window automatically.
 The window will override the resistance and you can close it fully. - 3.
-If the window does not close after the third attempt, have it checked by an expert.
+If the window does not close after the third attempt, have it checked by a properly trained technician.

-Resetting the memory of the electric windows
+Resetting the memory of the electric window